 - 9) What are the needs that your program is designed to address (provide data)?
-How will your program's target population directly benefit from the proposed services? - Click here to enter text. - 10) Describe how your program will measure its performance impact and achievement of outcomes.
+How will your program's target population directly benefit from the proposed services?
+Click here to enter text. - 10) Describe how your program will measure its performance impact and achievement of outcomes.
 What are the short-term outcomes, and what do you anticipate as the long-term impacts?
 What are the performance targets that will be met?
 How will you know that your program is successful?

-11) List your program's annual outcomes and performances for the past one to three years.
+List your program's annual outcomes and performances for the past one to three years.
 Explain any fluctuations in outcome and performance year-to-year.
+Click here to enter text.

-REQUIRED RESOURCES AND BUDGET REQUEST (20 POINTS)
+REOUIRED RESOURCES AND BUDGET REOUEST (20 POINTS)

-12) What are the total proposed annual program expenses for the 2021-2022 fiscal year?
+12) What are the total proposed annual program expenses for the 2022-2023 fiscal year?
 What were the total program expenses in the most recently completed calendar or fiscal year?
 What is changing?